Reverse Hundreds of Symptoms With This One Trick

 - General restlessness even with movement

 Along with that is how the brain is affected.
 Remember, the brain is where the majority of your inner electrical “wiring” has been laid.
 Meaning, your brain needs magnesium in a really big way.
-So, if you’re not getting enough, you might suffer from brain fog, labored and confused thinking, depression and in some cases, hallucinations.
+So, if you’re not getting enough, you might suffer from brain fog, labored and confused thinking, low mood and in some cases, hallucinations.

 And as you might remember from my last article, there should be more magnesium in the left ventricle of your heart than anywhere else.
-So, if you’re magnesium levels are low, your heart is bound to be affected.
+So, if your magnesium levels are low, your heart is bound to be affected.

 Here’s a list of possible conditions resulting from low magnesium.